Hlibisev/Fast-MultiTask-Yolo-iOS/README.md

         return x
 ```

-However, due to an internal error in 'coremltools' (the library for converting Torch models into CoreML format, which can run on phones and MacBooks), I couldn't compile this model.
-But later, with operations implemented by Apple, I redefined upsample_bilinear2d and managed to get a working model, though it only reached **270 fps** compared to our baseline.
+However, due to an internal error in `coremltools` (the library for converting Torch models into CoreML format, which can run on phones and MacBooks), I couldn't compile this model.
+But later, with operations implemented by Apple, I redefined `upsample_bilinear2d` and managed to get a working model, though it only reached **270 fps** compared to our baseline.
 Therefore, I tried another approach.

 ```python
 @register_torch_op(torch_alias=["upsample_bilinear2d"], override=True)